 Birthing: This is about the final act and bonding.
 This moves into the big event-- birth imagery, the ideal positions, breathing baby down, breastfeeding, and bonding.

-In a nutshell, hypnobirthing acknowledges the importance of emotional, mental and physical well-being of the mother, her birth partner and the baby—empowering all participants to engage in a peaceful delivery regardless of place of birth.
+In a nutshell, hypnobirthing acknowledges the importance of the emotional, mental and physical well-being of the mother, her birth partner and the baby—empowering all participants to engage in a peaceful delivery regardless of place of birth.

 Who can participate in hypnobirthing?